You’ve got data. A lot of it.

 For example, when the process for seeing which keywords Instagram targets users for in its ad targeting, it confirmed that third-party data often highly inaccurate.
 Instagram doesn’t explain why certain interests are associated with users’ accounts, and because their algorithm isn’t open, you don’t know why it targets you for the keywords that it does.

-2. Breaking down the barriers with identity resolution
+2. Breaking down the barriers with user resolution

 Now that you’ve unlocked the key to understanding how customers interact with your brand, taking a targeted approach allows you to add effective personalization to your marketing strategy, pushing upsells and cross-category offers that will go a long way to increase your repeat purchase rate.